 Facet Disease Symptoms

-Cervical facet disease (neck), and lumbar facet disease (lower back) are the most common areas affected.
+Cervical facet disease, and lumbar facet disease are the most common areas affected.
 Symptoms can include localized pain at the level involved or the pain can radiate to other areas like the hip or leg.
-For example, facets problems in the lumbar region can cause lower back pain that can radiate into the buttocks and upper thigh area.
-If the cervical area is affected, pain can occur in the back of the neck and radiate to the top of the shoulders, and around the neck.

 Facet Hypertrophy is a condition in which there is a swelling, or enlargement, of the facet joint.
 This swelling in the facet joint can increase to the point where nerves in the spine come under pressure causing pain and discomfort.
 If left untreated, facet hypertrophy can cause several other conditions including stenosis and radiculopathy.